jamestylee/TradingView/README.md

 2.  **Open Pine Editor:** Click on the "Pine Editor" tab at the bottom of the screen.
 3.  **Add the Indicators:**
     *   **For the main overlay:** Choose **one** of the three overlay scripts (`MEGA Multi-Order v4`, `MEGA Multi Indicator 25`, or `Multi Indicator 2024`).
 Copy its code, paste it into the Pine Editor, and click **"Add to chart"**.
     *   **For the companion oscillator:** In the Pine Editor, click "Open" -> "New indicator".
-Copy the code from `Stochastic & RSI Combo....txt`, paste it, and click **"Add to chart"**.
+Copy the code from `Stochastic & RSI Combo with Scaled MACD and PNL Tracker.txt`, paste it, and click **"Add to chart"**.
 4.  **Configure:** Click the gear icon (⚙️) on each indicator to configure its settings.
-For the overlays, this is where you will input your trade(s) for the PNL tracker.
+For the PNL trackers, this is where you will activate and input your trades.

 ## Credits